Lurkars/gloomhavensecretariat/README.md

 ### Short term plans

 - validation of all existing data
-- support for Campaign Tracking, AM decks and perks for FH and CS
+- automatic add standees, more section/room separation and automation

 ### Long term plans